ksaua/remock/README.md

         }
     }

-Note that lazy loading does not appear to work correctly with spring mvc `@Controller`s.
+Note that lazy loading does not work with spring mvc `@Controller`s.
+They will all be eagerly instantiated.

 # Difference between Springockito and Remock